FrederickGeek8/LYQL/README.md

 **Disclaimer: I am in no way affiliated with Yahoo.
 This tool likely violates Yahoo Terms and Conditions by using non-public API's.
 Use *only* for personal use.
 I am not liable for misuse of this program or any effects it may have.**

 ## Super simple to use
-LYQL is a tool for achieving truly real-time, free stock prices direct from Yahoo.
+LYQL is a tool for achieving truly realtime, free stock prices direct from Yahoo.
 LYQL is designed to be a simple, intuitive library solution that can be used both in the browser and on a server.
 ```javascript
 var LYQL = require('LYQL');